shreyavut/data_portfolio/data_journalism_geocoder/README.md

 # Reverse Geocoder
-I reverse-geocoded (lat/long to census tract) the Washington Post Shootings database in order to do further demographic analysis on the census tracts shootings were located in as part of a group project.
+I reverse-geocoded (lat/long to census tract) the Washington Post Shootings database in order to to determine if police shootings happened disproportionately in high-poverty and majority-black neighborhoods within high-population counties.

+The analysis work in clean_data_analysis.Rmd was part of a group project for a data journalism class.